Our Favourite Memorial Wildflowers

 Where it thrives: in dry, sandy and stony places, often in chalk-rich soils

-Why we love it: we use gypsum in our seed balls, for nutrient balance, and so it is integral to Ashes to Blooms.
-The seeds are often shaped like a snail shell, and we have noticed these seeds when making seed balls, and which resemble fossilised ammonites!
+Why we love it: The seeds are often shaped like a snail shell, and we have noticed these seeds when making seed balls, and which resemble fossilised ammonites!
 These plants are also have many practical uses, including production of photographic film, soap and shampoo, as well as to absorb toxic elements from polluted soils.

 Common Name: Blue Lupin or Narrow-Leaved Lupin